lasseebert/dotfiles/README.md

 Will do a lot of good stuff:

-* Essential libs like git, zsh and vim
+* Essential libs like git, fish and vim
-* Install oh-my-zsh
-* Switch to zsh shell
+* Switch to fish shell
 * Symlink all dotfiles

 ## How